OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### Loaded Native Libraries

-File `/proc/pid/maps` contains the currently mapped memory regions and their access permissions.
+The file `/proc/<pid>/maps` contains the currently mapped memory regions and their access permissions.
 Using this file we can get the list of the libraries loaded in the process.

 ```
 127|angler:/proc/9568 # cat maps | more